LizPS/CourseraDataProducts/README.md

 This repo contains code and supporting documents for the Coursera/JHU Data Products course project.
 The application is hosted on ShinyApps at http://lizps.shinyapps.io/CourseraDataProducts.

 The file named 'sampledata.txt' is an example of the information a typical patient might have available to them to enter into the application.
+It includes the same information as in the table below.
 Feel free to use it when testing the application.

 <html>
 </head>